Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Knowledge check

-{{% expandbold "Which file in the application repository needs to be edited if you want to change the page order of existing pages manually?" %}}
+{{% expandbold "Which file in the application repository do you need to edit if you want to manuelly change the page order of existing pages?" %}}
 <br>

-The page order is described in `App/ui/Settings.json`.
-To adjust the page order, you need to modify the list described under `pages.order` to represent the desired page sequence.
+You can configure the page order in `App/ui/Settings.json` by modifying the list described under `pages.order`.
 Refer to [Managing the order of multiple pages](/app/development/ux/pages/navigation/#order).
 {{% /expandbold %}}

 <br>

-{{% expandbold "If you want to give a page a different name but do not have Altinn Studio available, which files need to be updated with the new file name?" %}}
+{{% expandbold "If you want to give a page a different name but do not have Altinn Studio available, which files do you need to update with the new file name?" %}}
 <br>

 - `App/ui/layouts/<page>.json`: Change the file name (`<page>`) of the page you want to rename.
-- `App/ui/Settings.json`: Update the name of the page under `pages.order`.
+- `App/ui/Settings.json`: Update the page's name under `pages.order`.
 {{% /expandbold %}}

 <br>